iwoork/homeforpup/apps/mobile-app/MESSAGING_IMPLEMENTATION.md

 This ensures:

 - Breeders can respond on mobile or web
-- Adopters can message from any platform
+- Dog Parents can message from any platform
 - All conversations are synchronized

 ## WebSocket Support (Optional)